Zequez/logseq-vault/pages/Storyworlds.md

 	- Rinse your hands in hot water with soap.
 Rinse them and shake them dry.
 	- Open the top of your head with a zipper.
 From your right ear around your head.
 	- Lift the top of your head like the hood of a car or a hoodie.
-	- Search for the wires "story" and "bad" and pull them out in front of your eyes.
+	- Search for the wire "story" and pull it in front of your eyes.
 		- What color is the wire "story"?
+		- It will be linked with another wire "bad"
 		- What color is the wire "bad"?
-It will be a different color
+It will be a different color.
+	- Pick
+		-